 Race as a Twosome This race gives you the opportunity to run with a friend as a team.
 So grab your neighbor, bestie, child or spouse and have fun pairing up to beat lung cancer!

 Registration Please register online at RunRace.net.
-Online registration closes at 10pm on Friday, November 2, 2018.
+There are no registration fees this year.
+Registrants 12 years old or under on race day will get an automatic $5.00 discount.
+If an immediate family of four is registering 4 people or more at one time, contact me at email@example.com for a discount code for $30.00 off registration.
+Online registration closes at 10pm on Thursday, November 1, 2018.
 Race day registration will be offered at the race venue for an increased price, and shirt availability will be limited to the sizes on hand.

 RACE DAY – Saturday, November 3 from 7:00am – 8:00am

 If you can’t make it to the Packet Pickup, you’re welcome to send a friend or family member to pick up your packet.
 Just be sure they come with a copy of your registration confirmation.

 Plan for Parking The parking lot at Midtown Athletic Club will be available as well as the UPS lot located nearby at 2050 N. Hicks Road in Palatine.